 In this toolkit you will find information about our LGBT & Allies Employee Resource Group, a glossary of terms, a checklist to gauge just how welcoming and inclusive your practice might be, information about ways to signal to LGBT patients that you want to meet their needs, tips on gathering information about sexual orientation and gender identity from patients and storing that information in eCare, and common stumbling blocks or misconceptions that even those with the best of intentions may unconsciously commit or have.
 We also point you to other resources about LGBT health and care for LGBT patients.

 This toolkit is very much a living document that will continue to grow.
-Moving forward, we plan to expand the toolkit to encompass all facets of care at Brigham Health.
-We encourage you to provide us with you feedback by completing this anonymous web-based survey.
+Moving forward, we plan to expand the toolkit to encompass all facets of care at the Brigham.

 How to add "LGBT Health" as a Clinical Interest to your Physician Directory Profile